 - Water bottle holder is on the stem of the cross trainer, which might be weird

-Lots of programmes will keep you engaged when you use this Reebok cross trainer.
+Lots of programmes will keep you engaged when you use the GX50.
 The customisable footplate size and the ability to ramp up 32 levels of resistance make it suited for everyone.
 It’s unfortunate that the water bottle holder is on the stem; that might be awkward and uncomfortable.

-Overall, this seems like a good cross trainer that’s suited for a wide range of fitness levels.
+Overall, this seems like a great machine that’s suited for a wide range of fitness levels.

-The JTX Strider cross trainer comes with floor pads to ensure you properly set it up and are safe while using it.
-Adding built-in wheels and a total weight of 54kg makes it easy to move.
+The JTX Strider comes with floor pads to ensure you properly set it up and are safe while using it.
+Adding built-in wheels and a total weight of 54 kg makes it easy to move.
 A high max user weight makes this a good choice for many users.
 There’s a colour screen and four programmable workout options, so you’re not likely to get bored while using it.

 - Body fat and pulse measurement